heap-data-structure/d-ary-heap/README.md

 // Sifts up a node.
 siftup( arity , compare , swap , array , left , right , target ) ;

+// Sorted iterator on the elements of the input array.
+// If only the first k elements are read the cost is O(n + k log n).
+// The array is mutated.
+sorted( arity , compare , swap , array , left , right ) ;
 ```

 ### ADT